-An alternative to suspension from school may be assignment to the Alternative School subject to the Principal's recommendation and the approval of a screening committee.
-Students assigned to the Alternative School will adhere to all rules and regulations of the Code of Student Conduct and Discipline for the Richmond County School System, as well as all rules and regulations in the handbook for the Richmond County Alternative School.
+Alternative Educational Setting An alternative to suspension from school may be assignment to the Innovation Academy subject to the Principal's recommendation and the approval of a screening committee.
+Students assigned to the AlteInnovation Academy will adhere to all rules and regulations of the Code of Student Conduct and Discipline for the Richmond County School System, as well as all rules and regulations in the handbook for the Richmond County Innovation Academy.

-Students returning from boot camps, incarceration, RYDC or the YDC must report to the Superintendent or his designee for appropriate transition before enrolling in the Alternative School.
-The compulsory attendance policy of the State of Georgia applies to the Alternative School and the students assigned thereto.
+Students returning from boot camps, incarceration, RYDC or the YDC must report to the Superintendent, or designee, for appropriate transition before enrolling in the Innovation Academy.
+The compulsory attendance policy of the State of Georgia applies to the Innovation Academy and the students assigned thereto.